pulumi/tutorials/introduction_to_pulumi/lab-02/Create_Docker_Images.md

 pip3 install pulumi_docker
 ```

-You should see some output showing the pip package and the provider being installed
+You should see output showing the pip package and the provider being installed

-Back inside your pulumi program, let's build your first Docker image.
-Inside your Pulumi program's `__main__.py` add the following:
+Back inside your Pulumi Program, let's build your first Docker image.
+Inside your program's `__main__.py` add the following:

 ```python